Answering from Sure to Uncertain: Uncertainty-Aware Curriculum Learning for Video Question Answering: The Proposed Method

-The answer decoder varies according to the task at hand.
+After obtaining the appearance/motion representation and the question encoding, appearance / motion-question interaction is applied, by which the appearance/motion-question interacted representation is obtained.
+Finally, the above two cross-modal representations are fused to obtain the video-question feature $\bm{s}\in\mathbb{R}^d$ for answer prediction\footnote{Please refer to the supplementary material for the details about the video-question interaction module and appearance-motion fusion module.}.
+Since we have $K$ sets of appearance/motion representations from sampling, we compute $K$ features $\left\{\bm{s}_k\right\}_{k=1}^{K}$.
 For the regression task, the answer is predicted by projecting $\bm{s}$ to two scalars (predicted expectation and variance).
 For the classification task, the answer distribution is computed by projecting $\bm{s}$ to logits and applying Softmax to the logits.
 For the multi-choice task, we first concatenate the question and each answer, and then model VideoQA as binary classification.
-The prediction is the answer with the highest estimated probability of being correct.
-Importantly, $\left\{\bm{s}_k\right\}_{k=1}^{K}$ yields $K$ predictions, and the ultimate outcome is their average.
-The optimization follows our uncertainty-aware CL.
+The prediction is the answer with the highest correct probability.